 Crime Lab Data

 Narrative: After receiving the package with the plastic bag marked Crime Scene, the DNA was extracted.
-Because the sample was so mall, the DNA was amplified using the polymerase chain reaction.
+Because the sample was so small, the DNA was amplified using the polymerase chain reaction.
 We isolated the DNA from the four suspects and compared them to the crime scene DNA using DNA restriction analysis.

 Results: See attached DNA Results

 1. Turn your paper strips (DNA sequences) so that the side with the bases is facing you.
-The restriction enzyme cuts at ever point it finds C C G G, always cutting between the C and the G. Label the back of the slips with the suspect number so that you don't get them confused after cutting.
+The restriction enzyme cuts at each point it finds C C G G, always cutting between the C and the G. Label the back of the slips with the suspect number so that you don't get them confused after cutting.
 Use scissors to cut the DNA sequence at the C C G G points.

 2. Count the number of base pairs (bp) in each piece of DNA that you created.
 Record the base pair number on the back side of the DNA fragment.

 3. Make an enlarged chart like the one shown.
 Your teacher will give you paper for this.
 Use a ruler to ensure that the lengths are uniform.
+Alternatively, you can use chalk markers on the lab desk.

 4. Tape your DNA fragments to the chart, using the base pair numbers as a guideline for fragment placement.